The classy letters left in the Oval Office from one president to another

 Concede the election in a congratulatory phone call to the victor?
 Nope.

 Concede at all?
-Not gonna do it.
+Not going to do it.

 Welcome the president-elect and the incoming first lady to the White House?
 Unlikely.